open/close all folders

 - McDohl's teacher, Kai, can be recruited relatively early from the game and comes complete with a broken ability.
 You can put him in the party with McDohl to use their combined Unite attack, which hits all enemies on the screen.
 Unlike most combined techniques, this one didn't leave either character unbalanced (which means that they would have to take a turn to rest, like Hyper Beam users in Pokémon did), and was incredibly spammable against all enemies, including bosses.

 - The only limitation to this trick is how many free slots a character has but one of the best ways to win fights is to fill up the slots with nothing but Sacrificial Jizos (The Hero will have one less slot thanks to the Blinking Mirror but he's so good he probably won't use a lot of those items anyway).
-This is why starting Suikoden II, item slots are limited to three characters.
+In fairness, there is practically no other way anyway to get through some boss fights, but this is why starting Suikoden II, item slots are limited to three characters.

 - Around the halfway point of the game after you defeat your father General Teo, you automatically recruit two swordsmen Alen and Grenseal.
 They allow you to break the game in a few ways: first, they have incredibly good stats, being both proficient in physical and magic attacks.
-Second, they have a combination attack with Flik that can deal insane damage to a single target without any drawbacks such as unbalanced status.
+Second, they have a combination attack with Flik that can deal insane damage to a single target without any drawbacks such as unbalanced status (Flik is also a Required Party Member for the final dungeon, so they can really make the final dungeon easier).
 Third, they come with a Rage and Thunder rune permanently attached.
 Not only does this give you free access to the strongest AOE and single target magic of the game, due to both units' high magic growth you can utilize the Fire/Lightning combination attack to pretty much burn your way through the opposition.

 - The Matilda Glitch is an infamous exploit that can be done right near the beginning of the game.
 Normally, the hero and their party are barred from passing through the Muse-Matilda border due to the warring factions at the time.
 However, by running up against the gate at the border, the player can push it like a box and move it forward, allowing them to get past it and enter the Matilda region.
 The enemies here are far and above the party's current level at that point, but if you can defeat a group of enemies (normally by spamming your most powerful magic attacks), your levels will shoot up by twenty or more.